nuclearsandwich/nuclearsandwich.com/source/_posts/2012-04-02-on-learning-making-and-checking-assumptions.markdown

 > "Well, what do you *think* will happen?"

 Queue audience groan.
-By asking this ad nauseum and forcing them to give me an answer before hitting enter.
-I'm contributing in a real way to building their mind's Ruby interpreter.
+By asking this ad nauseum and forcing them to give me an answer before hitting enter, I'm contributing in a real way to building their mind's Ruby interpreter.

 If this sounds eerily like the [scientific method][0], that's because it is!
-We just condensed for tiny, one or two line experiments in Ruby.
+We just condensed it for tiny, one or two line experiments in Ruby!

 Not Just for N00bs
 ------------------